emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 I've been daily driving NixOS for over half a year now.
 I'm still just a beginner, but I'm slowly learning enough to be dangerous.
 The more I use it, the more I'm convinced that it's the "correct" way to run software.

 It reminds me a lot of when I learned Git.
-At first, Git was just a collection of arcane commands posing as an alternative to Subversion.
+My first impression of Git was that it was just a collection of arcane commands posing as an alternative to Subversion.
 But the more I used it, the more I became convinced that it was the "correct" way to version control source files.

 My "aha" moment for Git was when I realized how cheap branches and tags were, and how they allowed me to easily create checkpoints anytime I wanted.
-That meant that if I wanted to hack together an experimental feature just to see if it was possible -- I could create a checkpoint and then try it!
-If it didn't work, I could throw away the changes (or even check them into a branch if I wanted to try again later) and go back to where I started.
-Almost instantly.
+That meant that if I wanted to hack together an experimental feature just to see if it was possible -- I could create a checkpoint and then get to work!
+If things didn't work out, I could throw away the changes (or even check them into a branch so I could come back to them later) and go back to where I started -- instantly.
 In other words: _Git made running big experiments cheap and risk free_.

 My "aha" moment for NixOS was when I realized that I could put any piece of software on my system, including its _entire_ dependency graph, without affecting any other piece of software that's already on my system.
 At the moment, I can confidently say that _NixOS makes running big experiments risk free_, but I still have a bit to learn before I can add the "_cheap_" qualifier.
 I have no doubt that NixOS is fully capable of making big experiments "_cheap_"; my current inability to make it do so is due only to my lack of knowledge.